 Effective since 1988, all coach members are required to fulfill safety training requirements as established by the USA Swimming Board of Directors.
-USA Swimming currently requires coach members to present evidence of having successfully completed and passed the following courses: Safety Training for Swim Coaches and CPR.
+USA Swimming requires coach members to present evidence of having passed the following courses: Safety Training for Swim Coaches and CPR.
 First Aid is no longer required since it is incorporated in the new Safety Training for Swim Coaches online course.

 From an insurance standpoint, you are no longer insured as a coach as of the date that any of your safety cards expire.
 You are immediately considered a non-athlete member who is no longer a coach.

 A list of acceptable CPR and STSC courses is below.
 Taking courses that are not on this list will not be acceptable for coach membership.
 CPR and STSC are each valid for two years.

 The STSC requirement consists of two components: (A) an online course and test, and (B) an in-water skills session.
 A. All coaches must complete the online course and test.
 B. There are three options for completing the in-water skills session.
 Find the option that works best for you and then scroll down for additional information about that option:

 - Option 1: Print the generic STSC In-Water Skills Checklist (available below) and review the skills with an instructor certified by one of the organizations on the checklist;